THE BASICS OF CORD BLOOD

 Your baby is a 100% genetic match to his/her cord blood stem cells 2.

 We always recommend families save each baby’s cord blood to ensure they have a complete genetic match.
-There is a 25% chance a sibling could be a full match, a 50% chance a sibling will be a partial match, and a 25% chance a sibling won’t match at all.
+Siblings of the same biological parents have a 25% chance of being a perfect match, a 50% chance of being a partial match, and a 25% chance they won’t match at all.
 Biological parents will always be a partial match.

 It is especially important for families of mixed ethnicities to consider storing their baby’s cord blood, as studies show that it’s more difficult for people of mixed ethnicities to find a stem cell match in a public bank 6.